 International Student Advisement

-Academic advisement for international students is handled by faculty within the student’s academic program.
-International students who have special concerns related to language/cultural differences may consult the international student advisor (518-564-3287) in Kehoe 209 who joins with the faculty in assisting these students.
+Academic advisement for international students is provided by faculty within the student’s academic program.
+International students who have special concerns related to language or cultural differences may consult with staff in International Student Services (518-564-3287) or the English Language Learner Support Specialist in the Learning Center.

 A matriculated student has been admitted to the college through the Admissions Office, is working toward the completion of a degree, and may be a full-time student (enrolled for a minimum of 12 credits per semester) or a part-time student (enrolled for fewer than 12 credits per semester).
 Non-matriculated students are those who are taking courses but are not enrolled in a degree program.